North American Numbering Plan: Growth

 Canada and the United States have experienced rapid growth in the number of area codes, particularly between 1990 and 2005.
-The widespread adoption of fax, modem, and mobile phone communication, as well as the deregulation of local telecommunication services in the United States in the mid-1990s, increased the demand for telephone numbers.
+The widespread adoption of fax, modem, and mobile phone communication, as well as the deregulation of local telecommunication services in the United States during the mid-1990s, increased the demand for telephone numbers.

 The Federal Communications Commission allowed telecommunication companies to compete with the incumbent local exchange carriers for services, usually by forcing the existing sole service provider to lease infrastructure to other local providers.
-Because of the original design of the numbering plan and the telephone switching network that assumed only a single provider, number allocations had to be made in 10,000-number blocks even when far fewer numbers were required for each new vendor.
-Due to the proliferation of service providers in some numbering plan areas, many area codes fell into jeopardy, facing exhaustion of numbering resources.
+Because of the original design of the numbering plan and the telephone switching network that assumed only a single provider, number allocations had to be made in 10,000-number blocks even when many fewer numbers were required for each new vendor.
+Due to the proliferation of service providers in some numbering plan areas, many area codes were threatened with exhaustion of numbering resources.
 The number blocks of failed service providers often remained unused, as no regulatory mechanism existed to reclaim and reassign these numbers.

 Area codes are added by two principal methods, number plan area splits and overlays.
 Splits were implemented by dividing an area into two or more regions, one of which retained the existing area code and the other areas receiving a new code.
 In an overlay, multiple codes are assigned to the same geographical area, obviating the need for renumbering of existing services.
 Subtle variations of these techniques have been used as well, such as dedicated overlays, in which the new code is reserved for a particular type of service, such as cellular phones and pagers, and concentrated overlays, in which a part of the area retained a single code while the rest of the region received an overlay code.
 The only service-specific overlay in the NANP was area code 917 (New York City) when it was first installed; such service-specific area code assignments were later prohibited by the Federal Communications Commission.